 ●Fibromyalgia is not a degenerative or deforming condition, nor does it result in life-threatening complications.
 However, treatment of chronic pain and fatigue is challenging, and there are no "quick cures."

-- Treatments are available.
-Medications may be helpful in alleviating pain, in improving the quality of sleep, and in improving the mood.
+●Treatments are available.
+Medications may be helpful in alleviating pain, improving the quality of sleep, and improving the mood.
 Exercise, stretching programs, and other activities are also important in helping to manage symptoms.
 Symptoms of fibromyalgia are not related to any destructive process, and being active will not cause harm.

 ●Understanding fibromyalgia may help to improve the response to treatment.
 As an example, some patients believe that their illness is due to an undiagnosed infection, although there is no evidence that fibromyalgia is related to persistent infection.
 Education and behavior modification are important in helping individuals cope with their symptoms.

 ●It is important to have realistic expectations concerning the ability to function and manage the condition over the long term.
 Symptoms often wax and wane over time, yet some degree of muscle pain and fatigue generally persist.
 Nevertheless, most people with fibromyalgia improve, and most patients lead full, active lives.